German Shepherd Now

 Most German Shepherd content online falls into two buckets: generic dog advice with “German Shepherd” swapped into the title, or thinly researched listicles by people who have clearly never lived with one.
 Both are a waste of your time.

 I built German Shepherd Now to be the site I wished existed when I was looking for practical, breed-specific answers.
 Sourced where the topic requires it.
 Hedged where it should be.
-Backed by a real ownership record on the cost and lifestyle pages where it matters.
+Grounded in what four dogs actually cost and needed, on the pages where that matters.

 Section 03